24 BEST Things to Do in Merida for Culture, Food & History Nerds

 a classroom with four colorful chairs around a red table and a white board in the background

 I think learning a language is not something many people think of when they plan a trip.
-But actually, learning a foreign language is a great way to spend your time in a foreign country.
+But actually, it’s a great way to immerse yourself in the culture.

 Cenote Chacksikin